paigerube14/chaos-ai/README.md

 ## 🧬 How It Works

-The current version of Chaos AI leverages an [evolutionary algorithm](https://en.wikipedia.org/wiki/Evolutionary_algorithm), an optimization technique that uses heuristics to identify chaos scenarios and components that impact the stability of your cluster and applications.
+The current version of Krkn-AI leverages an [evolutionary algorithm](https://en.wikipedia.org/wiki/Evolutionary_algorithm), an optimization technique that uses heuristics to identify chaos scenarios and components that impact the stability of your cluster and applications.

 1. **Initial Population**: Creates random chaos scenarios based on your configuration
 2. **Fitness Evaluation**: Runs each scenario and measures system response using Prometheus metrics